monster-js/monster-js/docs/store/monster-js-store.md

-# Weco JS Store
+# Monster JS Store

-Welcome to the Weco JS store!
-This guide is designed to introduce you to the core concepts of Weco JS store, a powerful library for managing state in your Weco JS applications.
-At the heart of Weco JS is the store, which enables you to maintain and manipulate your application's state in a clean and efficient way.
+Welcome to the Monster JS store!
+This guide is designed to introduce you to the core concepts of Monster JS store, a powerful library for managing state in your Monster JS applications.
+At the heart of Monster JS is the store, which enables you to maintain and manipulate your application's state in a clean and efficient way.

 ## Overview of Core Concepts
-* **[Store](store/weco-js-store.md)**: A store is where your application’s state is stored.
+* **[Store](store/monster-js-store.md)**: A store is where your application’s state is stored.
 It acts as the central hub for managing and updating your data.
 * **[Action Reducers](store/action-reducer.md)**: Action reducers define how the state is updated in response to actions that are dispatched.
 * **[Selectors](store/selectors.md)**: Selectors are functions that allow you to retrieve specific pieces of data from the store’s state in a structured way.
 * **[Subscriptions](store/subscriptions.md)**: Subscriptions let your components listen for changes to state or selectors so they can react to updates in real-time.